Integrate in an existing library

 Learn how to integrate Expo Modules API into an existing React Native library.

-Create the expo-module.config.json file at the root of your project and start from the empty object {} inside it.
-We will fill it in later to enable specific features.
-The presence of the module config is enough for Expo Autolinking to recognize it as an Expo module and automatically link your native code.
+Create the expo-module.config.json file at the root of your project and add an empty object {} inside it.
+You will fill it in later to enable specific features.

 Add the expo-modules-core native dependency